datafordemocracy/publicpresidency/NYTacquire.md

 We repeated this process as second time to retrieve the article metadata.
 In the Download Documents window, we
 * changed the format to "Excel" (really a csv file),
-* accepted the mandatory segments under Document View, and
+* updated the Document View to add SUBJECT and PERSON, and
 * selected the first 500 items in Document Range and saved the file to the NYT directory (again, iterating as needed to get metadata for all articles).

 And Bob's your uncle!